ukgrowthmarketing/Test/README.md

 # My Reader

-This project is a cross-platform desktop application built with Electron.
-It reads text from TXT, PDF, and DOCX files aloud using the system text-to-speech voices.
+This project is now a cross-platform desktop application written in Python.
+It reads text from TXT, PDF and DOCX files aloud using the system text‑to‑speech voices provided by `pyttsx3`.

 ## Features

-- Open TXT, PDF, or DOCX files
+- Open TXT, PDF or DOCX files
 - Choose among installed system voices
 - Play and stop playback
 - Adjustable reading speed
+- Highlight of currently spoken text
 - Dark themed interface

 ## Development